prettier/prettier/docs/precommit.md

 ## Option 1. [lint-staged](https://github.com/okonet/lint-staged)

-**Use Case:** Useful for when you want to use other code quality tools along with Prettier (e.g. ESLint, Stylelint, etc.).
-Supports partially staged files (`git add --patch`)
+**Use Case:** Useful for when you want to use other code quality tools along with Prettier (e.g. ESLint, Stylelint, etc.) or if you need support for partially staged files (`git add --patch`).

 _Make sure Prettier is installed and is in your `devDependencies` before you proceed._